exercism/website-copy/pages/terms.md

 #### No warranties for User Contributed Content

-We do not control the content uploaded on our Platform and, as such, do not provide any assurances where its validity, reliability or accuracy.
+We do not control the content uploaded on our Platform and, as such, do not provide any assurances regarding its validity, reliability or accuracy.

-Although User Contributed Content may be observed by Moderators, we do not routinely screen submitted content for errors, omissions or inappropriate content.
+Although User Contributed Content may be observed by Mentors, we do not routinely screen submitted content for errors, omissions or inappropriate content.
 Your use of the content on our Platform is at your own risk and we shall have no liability for such use.

 The appearance of User Contributed or Community Content on our Platform does not imply our endorsement of that material.

 #### Concerns about content licensing

-We respects all copyright and other laws relating to content and information and will not tolerate breach of such laws.
+We respect all copyright and other laws relating to content and information and will not tolerate breach of such laws.

-If You believe that content of Yours infringes or breaches any law or regulation or is inaccurate or poses any risk whatsoever to a third party it is Your responsibility to take such steps You deem necessary to correct the situation.
+If you believe that content of yours infringes or breaches any law or regulation or is inaccurate or poses any risk whatsoever to a third party it is Your responsibility to take such steps You deem necessary to correct the situation.

-If You believe that content of a third party violates any laws or regulations, You should report it to Us.
+If you believe that content of a third party violates any laws or regulations, You should report it to Us.

 ### Personal information and security